Robert Cire

-Robert Cire (March 5, 1924 – April 10, 2009) was a football head coach and educator.
+Robert A. Cire (March 5, 1924 – April 10, 2009) was a football head coach and educator.
 He was born in Donaldsonville, Louisiana and raised in Greenville, Mississippi before he served in the U.S. Army Air Corps from 1943 to 1946 during World War II.
 After his service, he earned a degree from Delta State College (now Delta State University) and a master's degree in education from Columbia University in 1950.
-After he graduated, Cire served as a teacher at the City University of New York before taking a position at Livingston.

-He served as the head coach at Livingston State College (now the University of West Alabama) from 1957 through the 1959 season and compiled an overall record of two wins, 22 losses and one tie during his tenure there (2–22–1).
+After he graduated from college, he took a position at Livingston State College (now the University of West Alabama) He served as the head coach at Livingston State College from 1957 through the 1959 season and compiled an overall record of two wins, 22 losses and one tie during his tenure there (2–22–1).

+After coaching at Livingston State College, he became a coach at Hunter College for three years then moving to the City College of New York in 1965.
 By 1970 he had become an educator and tennis coach at Cambridge-South Dorchester High School and retired in 1986.